Lommix/godot.nvim/README.md

 If you love godot, but require vim to stay sane, this if my offering to you.

+works with godot 3 and 4.

 # Plans
 Features comming soon:
 - new command! run-to-cursor in debug mode
 - pre-build configs for treesitter, lsp and external-editor support scripts.
+- might work with mono version.
+I think its the same cli. (currenlty checks for ".gd" file)

 This is my first nvim plugin, any help offered is appreciated.
 I plan on working with godot and nvim for a long time to come.